MSS23/MSS23/README.md

 ## Hi there, I'm Manny 👋

-## I'm a Graduate, Programmer, and Life long learner!! :school_satchel:
+## I'm a Technology Consultant, Programmer and Lifelong learner!!

-- 🌱 I’m currently learning pretty much as much as I can (everything) 🤣
+- 🌱 I’m currently looking to upskill in using AI and the use of Machine Learning techniques
 - 👯 I’m looking to build my skills whether it's collaborating with others or contributing more to Open Source Projects
-- 🥅 Goals: Be more active in within the community whether it's building projects for people to learn from or to acquire knowledge from others
+- 🥅 Goals: To take my projects and apply changes to them to ensure they are deployed similar to PoCs for clients, whether that be code is following certain guidelines, utilising the cloud etc.
-- ⚡ Fun fact: I host my own podcast and enjoy playing video games
+- ⚡ Fun fact: I host my podcast and enjoy playing video games
 <br />